-&lt;sup>1 Afghanistan, Angola (with the exception of 2 airlines), Armenia, Congo (Brazzaville), Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Kyrgyzstan, Liberia, Libya, Moldova (with the exception of 3 airlines), Nepal, São Tomé and Príncipe, Sierra Leone and Sudan.
+1 Afghanistan, Angola (with the exception of 2 airlines), Armenia, Congo (Brazzaville), Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Kyrgyzstan, Liberia, Libya, Nepal, São Tomé and Príncipe, Sierra Leone and Sudan.

-States and chaired by the Commission, with the support of the European Union Aviation Safety Agency (EASA).
-Acting on a proposal by the Commission, the Air Safety Committee adopts its opinion by qualified majority, which is then submitted to the European Parliament before final adoption by the Commission and subsequent publication in the Official Journal.
-To date, all decisions taken by the Commission to impose or to lift restrictions have always been reached with the unanimous support of the ASC.
-Equally, every update of the ASL met with the unanimous support of the European Parliament's Transport Committee.
+EU Council before final adoption by the Commission, and subsequent publication in the Official Journal.
+To date, all decisions taken by the Commission to impose or to lift restrictions have been reached with unanimous support from the ASC members and by the European Parliament's Transport Committee.